Kamala-Harris_westmountmag

 Still, Ms. Harris’s declaration has inspired us to review the efforts of other females to obtain that office.

-This list only includes those who made it to being on voting ballots as official candidates for president.
+This list only includes those who made it to be on voting ballots as official candidates for president.

 For the major parties, there is only one, Hillary Clinton (Democrat) who garnered 65,853,516 votes in 2016 but lost to Donald Trump, who has fewer actual votes but more electoral votes under the US system.